 Finally, my mental and physical health changed with a major diet change toward Low Carb High Fat (LCHF) and Gluten-free starting in July 2012.

 My excess body fat melted off mostly over 12 months and my new shape was achieved by Summer 2013 and maintained thereafter, alongside the new “way of eating.”
-I generally followed websites like Mark’s Daily Apple and Diet Doctor for tips.
+I generally followed websites like Mark’s Daily Apple (Mark Sisson’s modified paleo or “primal” way of eating) and Diet Doctor (Dr. Eenfelt from Sweden) for tips.

 My husband also enjoyed the food.
 In fact, he had always struggled with chronic headaches ever since I knew him.
 A major motivator for me, showing that our diet was healthy for both of us was seeing him go from “80% life is a headache” to “80% of life is headache free.”
 Losing the gluten was the biggest benefit for his health, but he also lost his little pot belly on the LCHF.

 I did not add any extra physical activity at all.
 My life is rather sedentary.
 I’m a research professor, so I spend most of my time in front of a computer when I’m not teaching or walking around campus.
-I have ankylosing spondylitis, a type of autoimmune arthritis, which in my case (unlike others), it often gets worse with exercise, so I can’t do vigorous cardio without consequences.
+I have “ankylosing spondylitis” (though it’s been largely in remission since 2003).
+It’s a type of autoimmune arthritis, which in my case (unlike others), often gets worse with exercise, so I can’t do vigorous cardio without consequences.

-At that point, I thought I could live well on Synthroid for the rest of my life.
+At that point, in the picture, I thought I could live well on Synthroid for the rest of my life.
+Woohoo!

 I was wrong.

-Despite my low FT3, a severe illness was not yet interfering with thyroid hormone metabolism.
-My RT3 was found to be normal at 18 (ref 8-25) before I became ill, and this RT3 is to be expected with a FT4 around the same position in its range.
+Despite my low FT3, I fortunately did not have any other major illnesses interfering with thyroid hormone metabolism.
+My RT3 was found to be normal at 18 (ref 8-25), and this RT3 is to be expected with a FT4 around the same position in its range.

 2017.
 T3 monotherapy since Apr 2016

-My cardiovascular “spasms” significantly decreased on my first dose of 5mcg of T3, and eventually went away as I lowered FT4 and increased FT3 levels every 2 weeks.
+And it worked to improve my health.
+My day and night random vascular “spasms” significantly decreased on my first dose of 5mcg of T3, and eventually went away completely as I lowered FT4 and increased FT3 levels every 2 weeks.

-So, I went back to LT3 monotherapy, and my vascular spasm symptoms subsided over 2 weeks.
+So, I went back to LT3 monotherapy.
+My vascular spasm symptoms gradually subsided over 2 weeks.

 All the while, I continued my LCHF Gluten-free diet.

-I’ve currently reintegrated more carbohydrates (potatoes, chocolate, some gluten-free treats).
+Since 2019, I’ve reintegrated more carbohydrates (potatoes, chocolate, some gluten-free treats).

-I’ve also gained the “COV1D 15”, the extra 15 pounds or so of padding that comes from less walking around.
+I’ve also gained the “COV1D 15”, the extra 15 pounds or so of padding that comes from less walking around and a little too many indulgences.

 That means you can still GAIN weight while on T3 monotherapy!